koopuluri/xnote-web/README.md

 ### Authentication:

 `Passport.js` (http://passportjs.org/) was used; it provides an easy way to integrate social logins (fb, google), and also custom logins.
 Expects a config.js file placed on the same level to access social tokens.

+### Article Parsing:

+Diffbot (https://www.diffbot.com/ - "Get structured content from articles, products, and other familiar page types.") article parser was used to obtain the html and other meta information about a web page.
+This was used to render the page in the article view ('/article') of the app.

+### Annotation:

+Rendering highlights and selecing regions of the article was largely supported by Tim Down's Rangy library (https://github.com/timdown/rangy).
+Specifically Rangy-Highligher (https://github.com/timdown/rangy/wiki/Highlighter-Module) was very useful in the highlight rendering.

 # Frontend: